Akkatecture/Documentation/README.md

 gatsby develop
 ````

-to run
+to run, this will run a hot-reloadable version of the documentation website

 ## Contributor Notes
-markdown in content/docs contains all the documentation for the akkatecture documentation pages.
+The markdown files  in `/content/docs` folder contains all the documentation for the akkatecture documentation pages.

 alternatively you can directly edit the markdown in github and submit a pull request if you see any spelling or grammatical errors.